Weston McKennie: Style of play

 McKennie is known for his versatility as a player.
 During his time at Schalke, McKennie played in numerous positions including in midfield, as a center-back, full-back, and even as a striker.
+In addition, he is an often-utilized proponent of the long throw-in, deploying an unorthodox sideways wind-up technique prior to launching.
 However, he has primarily played as either a box-to-box midfielder or in a deeper-lying defensive role.
 During his time with Juventus, he has been used in several midfield positions, including as a wide midfielder, in a holding role, or even as a more offensive-minded central midfielder, known as the mezzala role in Italian soccer jargon.

 McKennie's primary attributes are his defensive skills and work rate, as well as his ability to win back the ball.
 Furthermore, his passing allows him to dictate the flow of the game and push the ball forward from deep-lying positions in midfield.
 His ball-winning qualities, combined with his positioning, tactical intelligence, eye for goal from midfield, and ability to make late attacking runs into the box led Alberto Mauro of Il Messaggero to compare him to former Juventus midfielders Edgar Davids and Arturo Vidal; McKennie's technical ability was cited as an area in need of improvement, however.

+Personal life

+McKennie has been a fan of the Wizarding World since first reading a Harry Potter book at the age of 6.
+He has a Harry Potter lightning bolt tattoo and his signature goal celebration involves waving his hand as if using a wand to cast a spell.